A paired samples t-test examines if 2 variables

 Effect Size - Cohen’s D

 Our t-tests show that exam 3 has a lower mean score than the other 2 exams.
 The next question is: are the differences large or small?
 One way to answer this is computing an effect size measure.
 For t-tests, Cohen’s D is often used.
-Sadly, SPSS 27 is the only version that includes it.
-However, it's easily computed in Excel as shown below.
+It's absent from SPSS versions 26 and lower but -if needed- it's easily computed in Excel as shown below.

 The effect sizes thus obtained are